Thomas Cromwell: Anne Boleyn

 Henry and Anne married on 25 January 1533, after a secret marriage on 14 November 1532 that may have taken place in Calais.

 On 26 January 1533, Audley was appointed Lord Chancellor and his replacement as Speaker of the House of Commons was Cromwell's old friend (and former lawyer to Cardinal Wolsey) Humphrey Wingfield.
 Cromwell further increased his control over parliament through his management of by-elections: since the previous summer, assisted by Thomas Wriothesley, then Clerk of the Signet, he had prepared a list of suitably amenable "burgesses, knights and citizens" for the vacant parliamentary seats.

 The parliamentary session began on 4 February 1533, and Cromwell introduced a new bill restricting the right to make appeals to Rome, reasserting the long-standing contention that England was an "empire" and thus not subject to external jurisdiction.
 (Note: At this time an empire was considered to be "an extensive territory under the control of a supreme ruler", an alternative meaning to its modern usage of "an extensive group of subject territories".)
 On 30 March, Thomas Cranmer was consecrated as Archbishop of Canterbury and the Convocation immediately declared the King's marriage to Catherine unlawful.
 In the first week of April 1533, Parliament passed Cromwell's bill into law, as the Ecclesiastical Appeals Act 1532 (24 Hen.
 8. c.
 12), ensuring that any adjudication concerning the King's marriage could not be challenged in Rome.
 On 11 April, Archbishop Cranmer sent the King formal notice that the validity of his marriage to Catherine was to be the subject of an ecclesiastical court hearing.
-The trial began on 10 May 1533 at Dunstable Priory (near to where Catherine was staying at Ampthill Castle) and on 23 May the Archbishop pronounced the court's verdict, declaring the marriage "null and invalid...contrary to the law of God".
+The trial began on 10 May 1533 at Dunstable Priory (near to where Catherine was staying at Ampthill Castle) and on 23 May the Archbishop pronounced the court's verdict: declaring that the marriage had been "null and invalid ... [and] contrary to the law of God".
 Five days later he pronounced the King's marriage to Anne to be lawful, and on 1 June, she was crowned queen.

 In December, the King authorised Cromwell to discredit the papacy.
 The minister organised a campaign throughout the nation, attacking the Pope in sermons, pamphlets and plays mounted in parish churches.
-In 1534 a new Parliament was summoned, again under Cromwell's supervision, to enact the legislation necessary to make a formal break of England's remaining ties with Rome.
+In 1534 a new Parliament was summoned, again under Cromwell's supervision, to enact the legislation necessary to formally break England's remaining ties to Rome and the Catholic hierarchy there.
 Archbishop Cranmer's verdict took statutory form as the Succession to the Crown Act 1533 (25 Hen.
 8. c.
 22), the Ecclesiastical Licences Act 1533 (25 Hen.
 8. c.
-21) reiterated royal supremacy and the Submission of the Clergy Act 1533 (25 Hen.
+21) reiterated royal supremacy, and the Submission of the Clergy Act 1533 (25 Hen.
 8. c.
 19) incorporated into law the clergy's surrender in 1532.
 On 30 March 1534, Audley gave royal assent to the legislation in the presence of the King.